 Commercial Finance

-Retail Property Finance in Australia
+Retail Property Loans Australia

 Quick Answer

-• Typical bank LVR 65% to 70%
+• Typical bank LVR 60% to 65%

 icon 1300 421 044 1300 421 044

-Typical bank LVR for retail property
+Typical bank lending range for strong retail assets

 Two factors that shape your retail property loan